utkarshgogna1/DisasterLens/RENDER.md

 If you encounter any issues during deployment, check the Render logs for error messages.

 Common issues:
+- **Module not found errors**: Make sure the PYTHONPATH environment variable is set to `.` to include the root directory in the Python path.
-- Missing dependencies: Make sure all required packages are listed in requirements-render.txt
+- **Missing dependencies**: Make sure all required packages are listed in requirements-render.txt
-- Environment variables: Ensure all necessary environment variables are set in the Render dashboard
+- **Environment variables**: Ensure all necessary environment variables are set in the Render dashboard
-- Port configuration: Render automatically sets the PORT environment variable, make sure your application uses it
+- **Port configuration**: Render automatically sets the PORT environment variable, make sure your application uses it

 ## Local Testing